Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/usage.rst

 Running `MIALSRTK`
 ===================

-You can run the `MIALSRTK` using the lightweight Docker or Singularity wrappers we created for convenience or you can interact directly with the Docker / SIngularity Engine via the docker or singularity run command.
+You can run the `MIALSRTK` using the lightweight Docker or Singularity wrappers we created for convenience or you can interact directly with the Docker / Singularity Engine via the docker or singularity run command.
 (See :ref:`installation`)

 .. _wrapperusage: